TZstatsADS/fall2017-project1-budingtanke/README.md

 **Notice:**

-To reproduce my result, please download the folder ziper and then run the code.
+**To reproduce my result, please download the folder zipper and then run the code.**

 Please see each subfolder for a README file.